nicholaswmin/automap/.github/benchmark/README.md

 > provisions a [Heroku Redis, Premium 5][redis-plans] instance

-### Heroku run
+### Run the benchmark

 - Push everything to the `benchmark` branch
-- Make sure all provisioned addons are ready
+- Make sure all provisioned add-ons are ready

 and then: